 The IUP wave design theme is an important element of the university’s visual identity system.
 The wave adds a human element and a sense of energy and motion, in addition to a strong visual cue that carries across all visual communications from IUP to its many audiences.

-The wave may be a primary element of a message design, as in the advertisement above, or quite subtle, as in the design at right.
+The wave may be a primary element of a message design or quite subtle, as in the design at right.
 It establishes a canvas against which the university can present the stories of its students, its faculty members, its staff, its alumni, and others who make IUP a great university.

 The IUP wave was created with a great deal of flexibility built into how it may be used creatively to keep it fresh and adaptable.
 It is not a “cookie cutter” approach that would force the message content to fit the container—it is a contemporary design approach that allows the format to adapt to and support the message to be communicated.